Adaptively secure unitary designs with constant non-Clifford cost

 \cref{quantumpolysecuredesigns} is similar in spirit to \cref{def1}, but it requires security only against polynomial-time quantum measurements that make at most $k$ queries to $U$, making it more relevant for practical applications.

-{\em Our construction: Quantum Homeopathy.---} The term quantum homeopathy was introduced by Haferkamp et al.~\cite{haferkamp2020QuantumHomeopathyWorks} to describe the surprising fact that a (additive) unitary $k$-design on $n$ qubits can be constructed using only a system-size independent number of non-Clifford gates.
-In this work, we use the term in a slightly different sense.
-In classical homeopathy, a small portion of a substance is diluted into a large volume of water and then vigorously agitated, with the (controversial) claim that the properties of the substance become imprinted on the entire system.
+Before concluding this section, we note for the interested reader that the Pauli group ($k=1$) and the Clifford group ($k=2,3$) provide (trivial) examples of quantum-secure designs, as they are also exact unitary designs.
+The first non-trivial examples of quantum-secure designs are presented in the next section.

-Our algorithm achieves an analogous effect for unitary designs.
-The analogy with homeopathy is the following: rather than implementing a unitary $k$-design directly on all $n$ qubits, we apply it only on a subsystem of size $\Theta(k)$, independent from $n$.
+{\em Our construction: quantum secure designs with constant non-Clifford cost.---} The idea behind our construction is simple: instead of implementing a unitary $k$-design directly on all $n$ qubits —which would incur an extensive non-Clifford cost— we apply it only to a subsystem of size $\Theta(k)$, independent of $n$.
 This “seed” design is then “diluted” into the full $n$-qubit space by sandwiching it between two random Clifford operators.
-The resulting global operation forms an approximate unitary $k$-design on $n$ qubits, while the non-Clifford cost remains confined to $\Theta(k)$ qubits.
+The resulting global operation forms an approximate quantum-secure unitary $k$-design on $n$ qubits (though not a relative-error design), while the non-Clifford cost remains confined to $\Theta(k)$ qubits.

 Concretely, we consider the ensemble of unitaries $\mathcal{E}_t\coloneqq\{C_1U_tC_2\}$ where $C_1 ,C_2\sim\mathcal{C}_n$ are uniformly sampled from the Clifford group $\mathcal{C}_n$ and $U_t$ from the Haar measure, or from an \textit{exact} $k$-design, on $t$ qubits, see \cref{fig1}.
-It is worth noting that the Clifford group alone already generates exact unitary 3-designs~\cite{webb_clifford_2016,zhu_multiqubit_2017}, which implies that Clifford unitaries are powerful scramblers of information, the property that is primarily responsible for our homeopathy construction to work.
-The next theorem, which constitutes the main result of this work, employs state-of-the-art techniques on the \textit{commutant} of the Clifford group~\cite{bittel2025completetheorycliffordcommutant} to show that this ensemble forms an $\varepsilon$-approximate quantum-secure unitary $k$-design.
+It is worth noting that the Clifford group alone already generates exact unitary 3-designs~\cite{webb_clifford_2016,zhu_multiqubit_2017}, which implies that Clifford unitaries are powerful scramblers of information, the property that is primarily responsible for our construction to work.
+The next theorem, which constitutes the main result of this work, employs state-of-the-art techniques on the \textit{commutant} of the Clifford group~\cite{bittel2025completetheorycliffordcommutant,bittel2025operationalinterpretationstabilizerentropy} to show that this ensemble forms an $\varepsilon$-approximate quantum-secure unitary $k$-design.

 \begin{theorem} The ensemble of unitaries $\mathcal{E}_t$ forms a $\varepsilon$-approximate quantum-secure unitary $k$-design provided that $t\ge 2k+\log\varepsilon^{-1}+6$. \end{theorem}